pillarjs/resolve-path/README.md

   - The relative path is an absolute path
   - The relative path contains a NULL byte
   - The relative path resolves to a path outside of the root path
+  - The relative path traverses above the root and back down

 ## Example